migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/security.md

 **Affected components:**

 - Backend (all API endpoints)
-- All bounded contexts with user-owned data (BMK, TSK, CAL, WEA, DSH, PRF)
+- All bounded contexts with user-owned data (BKM, TSK, CAL, WEA, DAS, PRE)

 **Related to:**